-Open a checking account and create an index card system.
+Open a checking account and create an index card system which I still use.
 On each card write the category in which you are budgeting for along with the amount that you are budgeting.
 Let us set up a hypothetical budget:

 Let us say your take home pay is $400 per week.

 Telephone $ 15